mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ## Navigation

-You might have noticed that you can drag and scroll the components with the mouse, but keyboard or gamepad input doesn't work yet.
+You might have noticed that the components react already to mouse drag or scroll, but keyboard and gamepad input doesn't work yet.
 Let's fix this.

 ### Vertical scroll